Allium/WithoutHeadOrFoot/_posts/2015-12-06-The-Three-Sisters.md

 If only all sisterhood was so harmonious.

-#### Closing Remark: Industrial Farming
+#### Closing Remark

-However, most of our food is produced using industrial farming methods, which overwhelmingly focuses on genetically similar monocultures whose planting can be pushed to high densities and whose harvesting is easy to mechanise.
-This, coupled with the ready availability and low monetary cost of artificial fertilisers and pesticides, hat at this point largely undermined traditional farming practices such as the Three Sisters, while still greatly enhancing our ability to produce food at low cost to the consumer.
-Yet our growing understanding of the hidden costs of the current system -- disease vulnerability, water pollution, greenhouse gas emissions, food security, social justics, and more -- is to some extent already fuelling a renewed popular interest in alternatives.
+We should bear in mind that most of our food is produced using industrial farming methods, which promotes the use of genetically similar monocultures whose planting can be pushed to high densities and whose harvesting is easy to mechanise.
+The viability of this approach is heavily dependent on the ready availability and low monetary cost of artificial fertilisers and pesticides.
+This being the case, industrial farming has greatly enhanced our ability to produce cheap and abundant food.
+Yet our growing understanding of the hidden costs of the current system -- disease vulnerability, water pollution, greenhouse gas emissions, food security, corporatisation of food supply, social justice, and more -- is to some extent already fuelling a renewed popular interest in alternatives.